yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 2. `labels`: added by the controller.
 Key’s value should be the provisioner name.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 3. `finalizers`: added by the controller to defer `Bucket` deletion until backend deletion ops succeed.
 4. `provisioner`: The provisioner field as defined in the `BucketClass`.
 Used by sidecars to filter `Bucket`s.
 Format: <provisioner-namespace>"/"<provisioner-name>, eg "ceph-rgw-provisoning/ceph-rgw.cosi.ceph.com".
-5. `releasePolicy`: Prescribes outcome of a Delete events.
+5. `retentionPolicy`: Prescribes outcome of a Delete events.
    - _Retain_: (default) the `Bucket` and its data are preserved.
 The `Bucket` can potentially be reused.
    - _Delete_: the bucket and its contents are destroyed.
-> Note: the `Bucket`'s release policy is set to "Retain" as a default.
-Exercise caution when using the "Delete" release policy as the bucket content will be deleted.
+> Note: the `Bucket`'s retention policy is set to "Retain" as a default.
+Exercise caution when using the "Delete" retention policy as the bucket content will be deleted.
 > Note: a `Bucket` is not deleted if it is bound to any `BucketRequest`s.
 6. `anonymousAccessMode`: a string specifying *uncredentialed* access to the Bucket.
 This is applicable to cases where the storage instance or objects are intended to be publicly readable and/or writable.
 One of:
    - "private": Default, disallow uncredentialed access to the storage instance.